wdmg/yii2-api/README.md

     ?>

 # Status and version [ready to use]
+* v.1.3.1 - Fix context and translations
 * v.1.3.0 - Separation of access to public and private API
 * v.1.2.13 - Added base API for News and mailer modules
-* v.1.2.12 - Added base API for Pages module